 Unlike porcelain veneers, regular teeth are porous and susceptible to staining.
 Teeth stain at different rates depending on mouth chemistry, diet, and lifestyle (foods and drinks consumed), so how teeth stain and how easily they whiten varies from person to person.
 There are numerous methods of teeth whitening that range in price and ease of use.
 The premise behind most teeth whitening methods is essentially the same — a form of hydrogen peroxide finds its way into the pores of the teeth and bleaches stained particles.
 The variable is in the type of application and the corresponding strength of the whitening gel.
 What works well for one person may not work well for another.
 At Incredible Smiles, we recommend a complimentary consultation before making a choice so that your time and money are well spent.

-Zoom teeth whitening studies indicate that results can last two to three years.
-Longevity will obviously vary depending on each person and their lifestyle.
+Longevity will vary depending on each person and their lifestyle.
 Most people will choose to use one of the many simple methods our office provides to maintain their white teeth over time, once the initial whitening has occurred.

 No. Studies have shown that with normal or suggested use of teeth whitening products, there is no harmful effect on teeth.
 It is common for some people to have some sensitivity to teeth whitening products.